alesgsanudoo/alesgsanudoo/README.md

 * 🔜

 #### 💪 Things I am challenging myself with:
-* Waking up earlier to make good use of the day.
 * Being healthy and working out every day.
 * Improving my CV with some education apart from University.
 * 🔜